ccrisc/rent_items_management/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This app is intended for the management of rent items.
-This web app allows the easy management of items and customers.
-For each customer you can manage multiple orders by specifying the rent end date.
-Doing so you have updates about order status.
+This web app is designed to streamline the management of rental items.
+It enables efficient handling of both items and customers.
+You can manage multiple orders for each customer by specifying the rental end date, which provides you with real-time updates on the order status.

 <img width="1792" alt="Screenshot 2024-07-29 alle 08 57 09" src="https://github.com/user-attachments/assets/0c71dc2f-f8ae-45ec-be30-a34dc16d4987">